Marian Zdziechowski

 His area of study was historical, literary, philosophical and religious problems.
-He was an initiator of Slavic Club in Kraków which was active from 1901 to 1914 and periodical Świat Słowiański (Slavic World) published in the years of 1905–1914.
-Zdziechowski propagated the idea of co-operation between all of Slavs.
+He was an initiator of the Slavic Club in Kraków which was active from 1901 to 1914 and periodical Świat Słowiański (Slavic World) published in the years of 1905–1914.
+Zdziechowski propagated the idea of cooperation between all of Slavs.
 He was interested mainly in the problem of evil, modernism in Roman Catholic Church, ideology of Romanticism, and crisis of European culture, in which he indicated fascism and communism as a dangerous.
 He referred to thoughts of Vladimir Solovyov, Leo Tolstoy, Nikolai Berdyaev and Dmitry Merezhkovsky.